 Place about 1/4 of the cookies in the Vitamix container and secure the lid.
 Select Variable 1 and slowly increase to Variable 4 or 5 until cookies are ground.
 Transfer crumbs to a medium bowl.
 Repeat with batches of remaining cookies.

-Combine cookie crumbs, butter, and sugar.
-Press mixture into the bottom of a 9-inch round springform pan.
-Place in refrigerator.
+Combine the cookie crumbs, butter, and sugar.
+Press the mixture into the bottom of a 9-inch round springform pan.
+Place in the refrigerator.

 To make the Mixed Nut Butter:

-Place peanuts, pecans, and cashews in the Vitamix container.
+Place the peanuts, pecans, and cashews in the Vitamix container.

 Select Variable 1.
 Turn on and slowly increase to Variable 10, and then to High.***

 Blend for 1 minute, using the tamper to press the ingredients down toward the blades, or until desired consistency.

 To make the filling:

 Place the cream cheese, measured nut butter, brown sugar, sugar, and vanilla in a large bowl.
 Using an electric mixer on medium speed, beat until well-blended and smooth.

 Place the cream in the Vitamix container and secure the lid.
 Select Variable 1.
 Slowly increase to Variable 10 and then to High.
 Blend for 12 seconds.